msulthannasyira/kali-linux-basic/update and upgrade.md

 To do this, you can open a terminal and run the necessary commands.
 This will update your package list and upgrade the installed software, making sure you have the newest versions of everything directly from the official Kali repositories.

-Update your package list: This ensures your system knows about the latest available updates for all installed packages.

 ### 1. Update your package list

 This ensures your system knows about the latest available updates for all installed packages.